 9) A proxy form is enclosed with this document.
 The notes to the proxy form explain how to direct your proxy to vote or withhold their vote on each Resolution.
-To appoint a proxy using the proxy form, the form must be completed, signed and sent or delivered to the Company's Registrars, The City Partnership (UK) Limited, The Mending Rooms, Park Valley Mills, Meltham Road, Huddersfield HD4 7BH so as to be received by City Partnership no later than 12 noon on 20 April 2023 or by close of business on a date two business days prior to that appointed for any adjourned Meeting or, in the case of a poll taken subsequent to the date of the Meeting or adjourned Meeting, so as to be received no later than 24 hours before the time appointed for taking the poll.
+To appoint a proxy using the proxy form, the form must be completed, signed and sent or delivered to the Company's Registrars, The City Partnership (UK) Limited, The Mending Rooms, Park Valley Mills, Meltham Road, Huddersfield HD4 7BH so as to be received by City Partnership no later than 11.30 am on 9 May 2023 or by close of business on a date two business days prior to that appointed for any adjourned Meeting or, in the case of a poll taken subsequent to the date of the Meeting or adjourned Meeting, so as to be received no later than 24 hours before the time appointed for taking the poll.
 In the case of a member which is a company, the proxy form must be executed under its common seal or signed on its behalf by an officer of the company or an attorney for the company.
-Any power of attorney or any other authority under which the proxy form.
+Any power of attorney or any other authority under which the proxy form is signed (or a duly certified copy of such power or authority) must be included with the proxy form.
 For the purposes of determining the time for delivery of proxies, no account has been taken of any part of a day that is not a working day.

-Appointment of a Proxy On-line
+Appointment of a proxy online

-10) You may submit your proxy electronically using the Maven Proxy Voting App at: proxy-maven3.cpip.io.
-Shareholders can use this service to vote or appoint a proxy on-line.
-The same voting deadline of 48 hours (excluding non-working days) before the time of the Meeting applies as if you were using your personalised form of proxy to vote or appoint a proxy by post to vote for you.
-Shareholders will need to use their City Investor Number (CIN) and Access Code, which are shown on the enclosed proxy form.
+10) You may submit your proxy electronically using the Maven Proxy Voting App at: proxy-maven4.cpip.io.
+Shareholders can use this service to vote or appoint a proxy online.
+The same voting deadline of 48 hours (excluding non-working days) before the time of the Meeting applies as if you were using your personalised proxy form to vote or appoint a proxy by post to vote for you.
+Shareholders will need to use their City Investor Number (CIN) and Access Code, which are shown on the enclosed Proxy Form.
 Shareholders should not show this information to anyone unless they wish to give proxy instructions on their behalf.

-Appointment of Proxies Through CREST
+Appointment of proxies through CREST